mongodb/specifications/source/sessions/driver-sessions.rst

 commands for that cursor MUST be run using the same session ID.

 If a driver decides to run a ``KILLCURSORS`` command on the cursor, it also MUST be run using the same session ID.
+See the Exceptions below for when it is permissible to not include a session ID in a ``KILLCURSORS`` command.

 How to Check Whether a Deployment Supports Sessions
 ===================================================